jmcuneo/a2-shortstack/README.md

  2. What problems did the user have with your design?
  3. What comments did they make that surprised you?
  4. What would you change about the interface based on their feedback?

+--

+ 1. Sunku
+ 2. What problems did the user have with your design?
+ 3. What comments did they make that surprised you?
+ 4. What would you change about the interface based on their feedback?